mohamedlafiteh/Todo-J-Backend/instructions.md

 REPORT RequestId: 864746d2-159a-4a7f-b904-5b77969ce521 Duration: 9.31 ms Billed Duration: 100 ms Memory Size: 128 MB Max Memory Used: 75 MB Init Duration: 162.99 ms.```

- Because the duration was 9.31 ms, and the function does not depend on the input it safe to cap execution duration to 1 s instead of the default 3s
+**Because the duration was 9.31 ms, and the function does not depend on the input it safe to cap execution duration to 1 s instead of the default 3s
- I did testing running the function many times and checked the results of the duration time, to make a decision about the right time that should be used to execute the function, limit the time that function could go on so we don't pay more than we should.
+I did testing running the function many times and checked the results of the duration time, to make a decision about the right time that should be used to execute the function, limit the time that function could go on so we don't pay more than we should.**

 ---

 # Task-2

+# The steps I followed :-

 1. Search for api getway
 2. Create API